zyadcodes/Portfolio/README.md

 ### Pondr

 Pondr was a startup that I interned at during the summer of 2021.
 The startup leveraged Natural Langauge Processing to provide A.I-driven analytics for e-commerce sellers via review analysis.
 I worked across the project from building out the analytics platform on the front end, to aiding the AI team in building out the API to analyze the data.
-Learn more about Pondr here.
-[Link](url)
+[Learn more about Pondr here.](https://zyadcodes.github.io/Portfolio/pondr)

 ### Coding is Us